 “Hold on.”
 He disappeared into another room and came back a minute later with a small notepad.
 He looked surprised.
 “She’s very excited to see you.
 Here’s her address.”
 He tore a sheet off the notepad and handed it to me.

 “Before you leave,” Saleh added, “there’s something I need to talk to you about.”

 “Well.”
 He tapped the floor with one foot.
 “A brother showed up in our community about six months ago.
 Khalil Anderson.
 You may have met him.”

 I looked up at the ceiling, thinking.
 “White guy?
 About thirty years old?
 Wears a thobe and a black kufi?”

 “Yes.
 He’s been talking to some of the younger brothers about politics.
 That in itself is not a problem, but I heard from a few of the youth that Anderson’s been pushing this idea that the U.S. and Islam are waging an apocalyptic battle.
 I’m concerned that he’s radicalizing them.
 I want to know who he is.
-Where did he come from, where does he get his money?
+Where did he come from, is he employed, does he have criminal record?
 What’s his real agenda?
 If necessary I’ll go to the FBI, but first I want to know what I’m dealing with.”

 “Have you asked him?”